 We also offer our Weapon Carrier accessory that is purpose-built to carry bows or rifles.
 Here is a video showing the use of the Weapon Carrier, and some of the additional carrying options for rifles…

+We are only able to produce a pack of this quality at this price because we sell directly to you.
 In general, the products you see on store shelves and at retailers have a large amount of markup built-in to the price you pay.
-Because we operate on a direct-to-consumer sales model, we do not have to increase our prices to pay for distribution, additional sales/marketing, profit margin for retailers or dealers, and more margin in the “chain”.
+Because we operate on a direct-to-consumer sales model, we do not have to increase our prices to pay for distribution and profit margin for retailers or dealers.
 Each step between the producer and the consumer costs money, because each person involved has to make money.
 Eliminating the middleman allows us to sell directly to you and keep our costs in line.

 We usually run just one sale a year, around Black Friday.
 The only discounts we regularly offer are for US Military (active and veteran), Law Enforcement, and other professional responders — please email proof of service (a photo of your badge, ID card, DD214, etc) to support@ExoMountainGear.com if you qualify.
 We also have a program for licensed hunting guides — apply here if you qualify.

 Exo Mountain Gear is proud to offer a Lifetime Limited Warranty on all of our packs.
 The warranty covers against defects in materials and workmanship for the lifetime of the product, for the original owner.
 The warranty does not cover loss/theft, negligence, abuse, misuse, or normal wear that occurs over the life of a product.